e-j-w/ChartOfNuclides/README.md

 * SDL_image
 * SDL_ttf

-The current version has been tested under Arch Linux as of May 2024.
+The current version has been tested under Arch Linux as of June 2024.

 ### Build the database and program